Chris O'Dell

 Mertola

 The old town is a network of twisting narrow streets like this one, climbing higher and higher until they converge on the ancient mosque, now a Cathoilc church, and the Crusader Fortress that dominates the skyline.
 Dazzling white walls and curling olive trees shelter cool high ceilinged homes, elegantly funrnished, and in many cases very reminiscent of the Arab style of long ago.
+Every step you take in this little town brings a new glimpse of history, and fortunately the community has celebrated their complex past by creating a series of beautiful small museums to guide the visitor through times past.
+This photograph was taken on a camera adapted to be sensitive to infra-red light. |